mate-academy/Kickstarter/checklist.md

 1. Add favicon
 2. Add a smooth scroll for the whole page (`scroll-behavior: smooth;`)
-3. Menu on mobile should contain navigation links.
-[Menu example](http://joxi.ru/VrwJRDPcoOzEZA)
+3. presentation on mobile should contain navigation links. [presentation example](http://joxi.ru/VrwJRDPcoOzEZA)
 4. Logos should become bigger on hover and lead to the first section
 5. Icons in the “about us” block should be ***animated*** on hover
 6. The arrow icon in the footer should increase when hovering and when clicked smoothly scroll the page to the top